Logiqx/gps-wizard/docs/gpx/issues/gpsar.md

 </trkpt>
 ```

 "course" is also absent and could be exported.
-It should appear immediately before "speed".
+The "course" element should appear immediately before "speed".